Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Abstract

 \section{Abstract}

-\looseness=-1 Compositional generalization, the ability to recognize familiar parts in novel contexts, is a defining property of intelligent systems.
-Although modern models are trained on massive datasets, they still cover only a tiny fraction of the combinatorial space of possible inputs, raising the question of what structure representations {must} have to support generalization to unseen combinations.
-We formalize three desiderata for compositional generalization under standard training (divisibility, transferability, stability) and show they impose necessary geometric constraints: representations must decompose linearly into per-concept components, and these components must be orthogonal across concepts.
-This provides theoretical grounding for the Linear Representation Hypothesis: the linear structure widely observed in neural representations is a necessary consequence of compositional generalization.
-We further derive dimension bounds linking the number of composable concepts to the embedding geometry.
-Empirically, we evaluate these predictions across modern vision models (CLIP, SigLIP, DINO) and find that representations exhibit partial linear factorization with low-rank, near-orthogonal per-concept factors, and that the degree of this structure correlates with compositional generalization on unseen combinations.
-As models continue to scale, these conditions predict the representational geometry they may converge to.
-Code is available at \url{https://github.com/oshapio/necessary-compositionality}.
+\looseness=-1 Compositional generalization, the ability to recognize familiar parts in novel contexts, is a defining property of intelligent systems, yet modern models, despite massive training sets, see only a tiny fraction of the combinatorial input space.
+We ask what structure representations {must} have to support generalization to unseen combinations.
+We formalize three desiderata (divisibility, transferability, stability) and show they impose necessary geometric constraints under standard training: representations must decompose linearly into per-concept components, orthogonal across concepts.
+This grounds the Linear Representation Hypothesis as a necessary consequence of compositional generalization, and yields dimension bounds linking the number of composable concepts to embedding geometry.
+Empirically, across CLIP, SigLIP, and DINO, we find partial linear factorization with low-rank near-orthogonal per-concept factors, and the degree of this structure correlates with compositional generalization on unseen combinations.
+As models continue to scale, these conditions predict the geometry they may converge to.
+Code: \url{https://github.com/oshapio/necessary-compositionality}.